Research

 Interpretable AI for physics

 Current AI models, while capable of achieving high accuracies in various tasks, are fundamentally limited in terms of interpretability.
-In contrast, advancements in physics often rely on key insights derived from experimental observations or numerical simulations.
-Consequently, developing novel AI frameworks that align closely with scientific goals is crucial for leveraing AI's capabilities for fundamental discoveries.
+Advancements in physics often rely on key insights derived from theoretical developments, experimental observations or numerical simulations.
+Consequently, developing novel AI frameworks that align closely with scientific goals is crucial for leveraging AI's capabilities for fundamental discoveries.
 Furthermore, as developments in AI continue to advance rapidly, there is a growing need to integrate robotic solutions with AI for accelerating experimental science through automation and intelligent decision-making.

 Some key questions that inform my research: